-The 2003-04 Minnesota Wild were fresh off of an improbable run which saw them make it to the Stanley Cup semi-finals the season prior, in only their third year of existence.
+The 2003-04 Minnesota Wild were fresh off of an improbable run that saw them make it to the Stanley Cup semi-finals the season prior, in only their third year of existence.
 The Wild’s head coach Jacques Lemaire had won eight Stanley Cups as a player for the Montreal Canadiens and one as head coach for the New Jersey Devils.

-Lemaire was a master of a defensive-minded coaching system which called upon use of a neutral zone trap strategy.
+Lemaire was a master of a defensive-minded coaching system that called upon use of a neutral zone trap strategy.
 He also possessed a tremendous ability to slot players into specific roles where they would best strengthen the team as a whole.
 Lemaire was able to devise a Wild team that consisted primarily of NHL cast-offs into a winning recipe.

 On Sept.
 30, 2003 Daigle signed as a free agent with Minnesota.
 Having impressed Lemaire and the rest of the coaching staff enough upon his arrival, he was inserted into the regular lineup for the Wild and ultimately put together the finest overall season of his career.

 The 2003-04 season saw Daigle appear in 78 of Minnesota’s 82 games – his fullest NHL season since 1996-97.
 Perhaps imbued with a newly found confidence stemming from the belief of his coaches, or maybe just more mature, he ended up being the team’s most consistent player.
 Daigle led the Wild in scoring with 51 points in his 78 games – the third time in his career that he reached his career-high total.
 His 20 goals were also the most among all Minnesota scorers.